cottsak/valueobject/README.md

 # valueobject [![Build status](https://ci.appveyor.com/api/projects/status/d16nnd7ckl2hye81?svg=true)](https://ci.appveyor.com/project/cottsak/valueobject)

-valueobject base type for DDD semantics
+A valueobject base type helper for applying DDD semantics

+### Note

+This package is in development and not useful at this stage.